GoogleCloudPlatform/cluster-toolkit/docs/tutorials/basic.md

 Running the same job again will run much faster as Slurm will reuse the nodes.

-The auto-scaled nodes will destroy themselves after several minutes.
+The auto-scaled nodes will be automatically destroyed by the Slurm controller if left idle for several minutes.

+> **_NOTE:_** If the Slurm controller is shut down before the auto-scale nodes
+> are destroyed then they will be left running.

 ## Destroy the Cluster